999Ali999/Greenlight/README.md

 # Greenlight

 Greenlight is a RESTful API for managing movie information, built with Go.
-This project is based on the "Let's Go Further" course by Alex Edwards.

 ## Main Features